digital-work-lab/open-source-project/01-topics.md

 # Agenda

+Dates and rooms are available [online](https://digital-work-lab.github.io/open-source-project/)

 1. Organization and topics (**today**)
-2. Introduction to git (October 20)
+2. Introduction to Git
-3. Introduction to Python (October 24 and 26)
+3. Introduction to Python (I)
+4. Introducation to Python (II)
+5. Best practices
-4. Individual hacking sessions (November-January)
+6. Individual hacking sessions
-5. Pull request (December 20)
+7. Pull request
-6. Code review and presentation (TBA) *
+8. Code review and presentation*

 * We will evaluate the code and indivdual contributions four days before the code review session.